 What Is Collateral Beauty?

 Collateral Beauty is a 2016 film directed by David Frankel.
-It premiered in the Dubai International Film Festival and was released to the rest of the world three days later.
+It premiered at the Dubai International Film Festival and was released to the rest of the world three days later.
 It’s an American film shot in New York and starring actors such as Will Smith, Edward Norton, Keira Knightley, Naomie Harris, Jacob Latimore, Kate Winslet, and Helen Mirren.

 The movie takes its name from the scene where Madeleine, played by Naomie Harris, says that she learned how to cope with her daughter’s death after a woman told her to notice the acts of kindness that follow tragedies such as this.
 These are what is known as “collateral beauty.”
 People are so used to collateral damage – the connected but not really important things or people that break or get hurt in the process – but no one really looks at the good acts shown during these moments that can make a person feel better.